Monday, April 15, 2024

 Saladin was of Kurdish ancestry.

-One controversial point of contention in Lost Tribes speculation in whether or not we should expect them to have be absorbed into other population so thoroughly they forget their Israelite Identity.
+One controversial point of contention in Lost Tribes speculation in whether or not we should expect them to have been absorbed into other population so thoroughly they forget their Israelite Identity.
 And I feel like maybe it depends which Tribe you're talking about.
-Because it might worth nothing that Manasseh means "forget" as explained in Genesis 41:51.
+Because it might worth noting that Manasseh means "forget" as explained in Genesis 41:51.

 The Captivity recorded in 1 Kings 17 is of principally the City of Samaria.
 But even that was only part of Western Manasseh.

 I suspect that after the fall of the House of Omri the Northern Kingdom was dominated by Manasseh.
-Jeroboam and Baasha were the only Northern Royal Families who's Tribal affiliations were explicitly identified, my hunch about Omri was that he was a Danite.
+Jeroboam and Baasha were the only Northern Royal Families who's Tribal affiliations were explicitly identified, my hunch about Omri is that he was a Danite.
 Jehu rose to power in Gilead, Eastern Manasseh, and Menahem was from Tirzah, Hosea rebelling against the house that overthrew Menahem's house I see as circumstantial evidence he was related.
-Menahem being called Son of Gadi in 2 Kings 15 cold be because he descends form Gaddi the spy representing Manasseh in Numbers 13:10-11.
+Menahem being called Son of Gadi in 2 Kings 15 could be because he descends from Gaddi the spy representing Manasseh in Numbers 13:10-11.

 Tuesday, April 2, 2024